 By: Tamara Orozco

-United Way Bay Area, in partnership with CalSavers, recently hosted the CalSavers Bay Area event to launch a new retirement savings program that will provide millions of Californians with access to save for retirement.
+United Way Bay Area, in partnership with CalSavers, recently hosted the CalSavers Bay Area event to raise awareness about a new retirement savings program that will provide millions of Californians with access to save for retirement.

 Currently, 7.5 million Californians do not have access to a retirement savings program through work.
 According to AARP, two-thirds work for small businesses, two-thirds are people of color and nearly 60 percent are women.
 Furthermore, nearly ½ of Californians are projected to retire into economic hardship–at or below two times the federal poverty level.